-The machine learning models such as neural networks do not understand or accept input as text.
+The ML models such as neural networks do not understand or accept input as text.
 Instead, the text must be converted to numbers.
 This type of conversion is called vectorization.
 So, the words of the dictionary that appeared in the verses in the topic-based Quran dataset must be converted to a sequence of integers where each integer represents a particular word in the dictionary.
-The neural network accepts verses as a fixed length vectors so the short
+The neural